Majjhima Nikāya 131

 evaṁ kho, bhikkhave, anāgataṁ nappaṭikaṅkhati.

-That’s how you don’t hope for the future.
+That’s how you don’t anticipate the future.

 Kathañca, bhikkhave, paccuppannesu dhammesu saṁhīrati?